emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

 2.4.2) For environments running in cloud you just need to update to the newest template (at least R4 for AWS Cloud or instance template >= 21 for Root Cloud).

+CAUTION: Updating to Java 8 and upgrading to Artemis will result in a higher Heap Memory usage.
+Before performing upgrades please consult the Runtime Statistics of the JMS to check if enough memory is available.

   **In order to proceed further with the migration, a validation from your partner contact is needed.**